lasselupe33/eslint-plugin-comment-length/README.md

 # eslint-plugin-comment-length

 This plugin provides [ESLint](https://eslint.org/) rules that limit the line length of your comments.
 Furthermore, an automatic fix is included such that you can save time manually formatting your comments.
+As such it is **recommended** to apply this rule every time a file is saved in order to avoid the hassle of manually formatting comments.

 This project aims to ease the process of writing long comments where each line needs to be cropped to a specific line length.
 This is similar to the [`max-len`](https://eslint.org/docs/rules/max-len) ESLint rule, but violations can be automatically fixed.